Price Lists

 • Product B's original price is $50, the new price would be $45

-If you want to granularly control prices of every product, select Customize for each product and you'll be able to set prices for each product in the next page.
+If you want to granularly control prices of every product, select Customize for each product or variant and you'll be able to set prices for each product in the next page.

 Here you can choose the volume discount type and how you want the discount to apply.